MicrosoftDocs/supply-chain-center/articles/use/supplier-portal.md

 ## View the status of collaboration requests

-You can view a list of requests that were sent to each supplier, sorted by last updated date (most recent first).

-You can view past requests but can’t change them.
-If changes are required, you can send another request.
+You can view a list of collaboration requests that were sent to each supplier and download responses to those requests, but you can't change them.
+If changes are required, you can send another collaboration request.

 ![A screenshot of the Supplier Portal with a list of past requests.](media/supplier-portal-collaborations-list.png)

-## View the supplier responses

-You can download the supplier responses that correspond to a collaboration request.